sashinpivotal/pcf-dev-students-notes/README.md

 -   Install "mysql" cf plugin and use it to access the database (you will have to install `mysql` client first)

 ### Trouble-shooting

--   On Windows, the `curl` command with `POST` might result json
+-   On Windows, the `curl` command with `POST` might result json conversion error
-    conversion error

     ```
     curl -H "Content-Type: application/json" -X POST -d '{"firstName":"<some-key>","lastName":"<some-value>"}' http://<YOUR-APP-URL>/people
     ```

     When it happens, you can capture the data part below into a file, i.e.
     `person.json`

     ```
     {"firstName":"<some-key>","lastName":"<some-value>"}
     ```

     Then you can use `-d @<file-name>`

     ```
     curl -H "Content-Type: application/json" -X POST -d @person.json http://<YOUR-APP-URL>/people
     ```

-### Refereneces
+### References

 -   [Cloud Foundry Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/v2.12/spec.md)

 ## 12 Factor Applications: Environment Variables & App Manifest

 ### Challenge questions